masterycloud/aws-fargate-playground/README.md

 a hosted zone setup in AWS Route53.
 The service will then be available under `myplayground.your.domain.com` SSL port 443.

+> Note: Deploying the certificate stack requires you to acknowledge the created certificate in AWS ACM via DNS validation.
+See [Use DNS to Validate Domain Ownership](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html) in the AWS documentation for more details.

 ## Test

 In order to see the autoscaling work run a HTTP benchmark tool like